khaledjendi/SHOPi/README.md

 - [Partially Completed] Viewing favorite items as sticky section on the page with angular animation

+### What advanced interactions developed in this project?

+- Drag & drop product to a cart with auto animation to open and close.

+- Product (cloth) photo album with zooming capability (zoom in/ out using mouse wheel)

+- Pagination with capability to select items per page

+- Many ways of filtering using different criteria

+- Partially blocking of the page while loading products from API

+- Carousel for related products (and also for reviews)

+- Sticky sliding floating cart to show the current items

+- Expand/ collapse orders view

+- Payment preferences by capability to sort cards by dragging them to you prefered order

+- Customized toastr view and animation

+- When signing up, a user can drag their profile image (from computer file system) and drop it in the drop zone

+- Reactive forms are used around the project

 ### How to setup?

 - Simple!
 Just git clone SHOPi repository, open terminal, change directory to where you cloned the repository, run command "npm install" and ... it's done!

-- To test the project, run command "ng serve" then go to your browser's url and type "localhost:4200"
+- To test the project, run command "ng serve" then open your browser, type in the address bar "localhost:4200" and enjoy :)

-- If you have any issues running the code, don't hesitate to contact me :)
+- If you have any issues running the code, you can always contact me or open an issue.

 ### Upon more time remaing...
 - Use and implement currency api service to convert prices to different currencies